quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part56_10.9_In-Game_Me.md

 ---

 #### Ambient Lighting
-Background context explaining that ambient light corresponds to the \(A\) term in the Phong lighting model, which is independent of the viewing angle and has no specific direction.
+Background context explaining that ambient light corresponds to the $A$ term in the Phong lighting model, which is independent of the viewing angle and has no specific direction.
 It is represented by a single color scaled by the surface’s ambient reflectivity.

 :p What does ambient light represent in the Phong lighting model?
 ??x
-Ambient light represents the \(A\) term in the Phong lighting model, which is independent of the viewing angle and has no specific direction.
-Ambient light is typically modeled as a single color that is scaled by the surface’s ambient reflectivity factor \(k_A\).
+Ambient light represents the $A $ term in the Phong lighting model, which is independent of the viewing angle and has no specific direction.
+Ambient light is typically modeled as a single color that is scaled by the surface’s ambient reflectivity factor$k_A$.
 This means it contributes to the overall brightness of surfaces without any particular direction.

 For example:
 ```java